razmi0/raz-cli-tools/README.md

 ## RAZ CLI

-Allow you to add components, hooks, icons, and tailwind config to your project with a single command.
+Allow you to add prebuilt components, hooks, icons, and tailwind config to your project with a single command.

 <small>**Note:** This is a work in progress.
 The CLI is not yet published to npm.</small>